-During the 1997-1998 legislative session, the Committee and the Speech-Language Pathology and Audiology Board were reviewed by the Joint Legislative Sunset Review Committee (Joint Committee) where the Joint Committee raised the issue as to whether the two programs should be merged.
-The Joint Committee voted against the merger and it was determined that the programs should continue in existence as separate entities.
-Two bills were introduced in 1998 (SB 1982 and AB 2658) which would have extended the regulation of hearing aid dispensers, one proposal merged the Committee with the Speech-Language Pathology and Audiology Board, while the other extended the sunset date of the Committee.
-Both bills failed and the Committee was sunset.
-The Department of Consumer Affairs (Department) assumed responsibility for the regulation of persons licensed to fit and sell hearing aids.
+During the 1997-1998 legislative session, the Committee and the Speech-Language Pathology and Audiology Board were reviewed by the Joint Legislative Sunset Review Committee (Joint Committee).
+The Joint Committee raised the issue of merging the two programs, but voted against the idea.
+Two bills were introduced in 1998 (SB 1982 and AB 2658) which would have extended the regulation of hearing aid dispensers.
+One proposal merged the Committee with the Speech-Language Pathology and Audiology Board, while the other extended the sunset date of the Committee.
+Both bills failed and the Committee was sunsetted.
+The Department of Consumer Affairs (Department) assumed responsibility for the regulation of people licensed to fit and sell hearing aids.

-1 The term "board" in this document refers to a board, bureau, commission, committee, department, division, program or agency, as applicable.
+&lt;sup>1 The term "board" in this document refers to a board, bureau, commission, committee, department, division, program or agency, as applicable.
 Please change the term "board" throughout this document to appropriately refer to the entity being reviewed.